 After a brief intro in which he called out recent Everyday Struggle guest Nick Cannon, West turned his attention to Drake.
 "If I wasn't in a medicated state, I might've thought and had the wherewithal to say, 'Hey Pusha, don't diss Drake on my beat' and I spoke about that and took accountability for that.'
-What I'm looking for...the fact that there's people making rumors or thinking that you fucked my wife and you're not saying nothing and you're carrying it like that, that don't sit well with my spirit."
+What I'm looking for...
+The fact that it's people making rumors or thinking that you fucked my wife and you not saying nothing and carrying it like that, that don’t sit well with my spirit."

 Then, West mentioned Drake's "In My Feelings" reference to a "KiKi."
 Upon the song's initial release, much speculation was given to who, exactly, Drake was singing about.
 That was seemingly figured out, but West has apparently heard some rumors suggesting something else entirely.
 "You know, if I had a girlfriend from Chicago and her name was Rinetta and then you was married to Rihanna, I wouldn't make no song called 'RiRi.'
 So, when you're like 'Oh I don't know where it come from,' you too smart for that, bro."